ambethia/kudzu/README.md

 This is hacky and could use a lot of polish.
 PRs welcome.

-Clone it, `cd` in.
+Clone it, `cd` in, and:

+    npm install
     npm start ./path/to/markdown.md

-And it looks like this in your browser:
+It looks like this in your browser:

 ![Preview](preview.png)